2022–23 FA Women's National League

-The 2022–23 FA Women's National League is the 31st season of the competition, and the fifth since a restructure and rebranding of the top four tiers of English football by The Football Association.
+The 2022–23 FA Women's National League was the 32nd season of the competition, and the fifth since a restructure and rebranding of the top four tiers of English football by The Football Association.
 Starting in 1991, it was previously known as the FA Women's Premier League.
-It sits at the third and fourth levels of the women's football pyramid, below the Women's Championship and above the eight regional football leagues.
+It sat at the third and fourth levels of the women's football pyramid, below the Women's Championship and above the eight regional football leagues.

-The league features six regional divisions: the Northern and Southern Premier divisions at level three of the pyramid, and Division One North, Division One Midlands, Division One South East, and Division One South West at the fourth level.
-The league consists of 72 teams, divided into six divisions of 12 each.
-At the end of the season the winners of the Northern and Southern Premier divisions will qualify for a play-off match to decide the overall National League champion which will be promoted to the Women's Championship.
-The bottom two teams from each will be relegated to the appropriate fourth tier FA WNL Division One.
-The winner of each Division One will be promoted to the Northern or Southern Premier Division, with the bottom two teams in those leagues relegated to respective regional leagues.
+The league featured six regional divisions: the Northern and Southern Premier divisions at level three of the pyramid, and Division One North, Division One Midlands, Division One South East, and Division One South West at the fourth level.
+The league consisted of 72 teams, divided into six divisions of 12 each.
+At the end of the season the winners of the Northern and Southern Premier divisions qualified for a play-off match to decide the overall National League champion which was promoted to the Women's Championship.
+The bottom two teams from each were relegated to the appropriate fourth tier FA WNL Division One.
+The winner of each Division One were promoted to the Northern or Southern Premier Division, with the bottom two teams in those leagues relegated to respective regional leagues.